Joyvalley/GWAS_Flow/README.md

 # GWAS_Flow

+## Citing
+`GWAS-Flow` was written and published in the hope that you might find it useful.
+If you do and use it for your research please cite the paper published alongside the software, which is currently publicly accessible on the BiorXiv preprint server. https://www.biorxiv.org/content/10.1101/783100v1  doi: 10.1101/783100

 ## Introduction

 `GWAS_Flow` is an open source python based software provding a GPU-accelerated framework for performing genome-wide association studies (GWAS), published under the MIT-License.